 Is there a feature specific to the Pro version of SketchUp that you find particularly valuable?

 Going through the list of Pro features, it’s obvious to me that we couldn’t make do with just the free version—primarily for the communication between different software packages.
 We’re always moving back and forth between SketchUp Pro and Vectorworks using DXFs or DWGs; going back and forth between SketchUp Pro and Rhino using 3DS, and sending MXS files to Maxwell Render Suite.

 We also love the Solid modeling in SketchUp Pro 8.
 We’re doing a lot of furniture work now, and we use SketchUp Pro to do that modeling.
-For the current version of the furniture we’re working on, it has a lot to do with the idea of carving out of a solid body.
+The current version of the furniture we’re working on, has a lot to do with the idea of carving out of a solid body.
 So we model the solid body, we model the shape of the “carve”, and we subtract one from the other.
 Before the Solid tools in SketchUp Pro 8, we would have had to make both of those forms, intersect the two to generate the necessary edges, and delete the extraneous faces.
 Now I don’t have to do all that.
 Solid tools are definitely a big thumbs-up for me.